 Most of us want a trustworthy and committed partner who will be loving, honest and will stay with us through thick and thin.
 But the dating scene can be a minefield of potential for hurt and disappointment — even before the risk of being cheated on is added to the mix.
 But can you spot a cheater early on?

 Wouldn’t it be wonderful if we had a crystal ball that could teach us all about another person from the time we meet instead of well down the track?
-Infidelity is not uncommon; most of us will know of someone it has happened to, or will have encountered it ourselves at some point.
+Infidelity is not uncommon — most of us will know of someone it has happened to, or will have encountered it ourselves at some point.
 The statistics on how common it is vary widely, and even more so if you consider whether the infidelity has been sexual or emotional in nature.

-While it can be difficult to predict who is most at risk, there are some things to look out for, even in the first initial dates.
-These red flags will be visible if we can tone down your rose-coloured glasses enough to see and hear the other person for who they are, rather than for who we hope them to be.
+Although we can’t know for sure, there are some things to look out for when it comes to cheating, even in the first initial dates.
+These red flags will be visible if we can try and see the other person for who they are, rather than for who we hope them to be.

-Start with a strong self
+Start with a strong sense of self

 Trust your gut

-Talk is cheap, and actions speak louder than words
+Remember that actions speak louder than words

-The first few dates is a time to listen, watch and learn.
-We want to trust others but best to resist alluring words and pay more attention to what your date does and how it makes you feel.
+The first few dates are a time to listen, watch and learn.
+We want to trust others, but try to resist alluring words and pay more attention to what your date does, and how it makes you feel.
 A person might describe themselves as decent, honest, trustworthy and nice, and turn out to be the opposite.

-Cheating histories of self, parents and friends
+Look at cheating histories in yourself, parents and friends

 The truth about infidelity

-This is an investment worth making so that you start your search for a good relationship from a strong and resilient position.
+This is an investment worth making, so that you start your search for a good relationship from a strong and resilient position.